 Dr. P & the Case of the Runaway Rabbit

 The client requested reimbursement for the surgical repair, alleging that Dr. P's staff had not advised them of the risks of injury to the patient and had not prevented the injury during the visit.
 A professional liability claim was filed, and upon review of the claim, it was determined that the rabbit was able to jump from the exam table on two different incidents while under clinic supervision.
 If the veterinary technician communicated the first jump to Dr. P prior to Dr. P entering the exam room, this was not documented.
-The review noted that the owner was not advised to avoid placing the rabbit on the table after the first jump, and that additional restraint/handling could likely have prevented the second fall.
+The review noted that the owner was not advised to avoid placing the rabbit on the table after the first jump, and that additional restraint/handling could likely have prevented both falls.
 The case was settled for $5,200, which covered the costs of the subsequent medical care.

 Understanding the Case